This post is also available in: Suomi

 “As a result, the students that graduated from these schools were ready to weld right away instead of first going through a six-month training on the job,” Mohapatra continues.

 WorldSkills helps modernize welding training

 WorldSkills is an international non-profit movement operating in 75 countries and organizing competitions for young people in vocational skills, including welding.
 The national competitions are preliminaries to the World Championships where the best young professionals from around the world get to test their skills against each other.

 Kemppi has cooperated with WorldSkills in several countries, having provided the welding equipment for the national competitions e.g. in Finland, Norway, and Russia.
-Kemppi is also the main sponsor for the next EuroSkills Championships to be held in Austria in 2020 and in Russia in 2022.
+Kemppi is also the gold sponsor for the next EuroSkills Championships to be held in Austria in 2021 and in Russia in 2022.